MatthiasQuintern/gz-cpp-util/README.md

 ## Features
 - Extensive logger using variadic templates to log almost anything
-- vecX and matMxN vector and matrix classes
 - Some containers like a thread safe queue and a ringbuffer
 - Regex that works with std::string_view
 - Type conversion utility (from string to int/float/uint/bool)